cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 If a booking is found to be undeliverable during this process, some remedial action can be taken, in the worse case scenario, the booking can be cancelled or rearranged.

+## Update on the above
+Availability checking in complex enough.
+It gets confusing quickly.
+I think creating a function that resources all bookings will help.
+This will be useful in any case, to show the business admins how their calendar looks, and who is doing what.

+If I can get an array of resourced bookings, then I can pass that to the availability checker and take out a chunk of complexity.
+Tomorrow.